helping relieve the heavy financial burden

 Every year, over 28,000 babies suffer preventable birth injuries which lead to life-altering consequences, including CP.
 If your child has CP, you owe it to him/her to find out what went wrong and what caused it.
 A birth injury or medical malpractice mistake may have led to your child’s CP diagnosis, and you deserve to know the truth.

 Your child’s medical records contain the facts about what happened during the birth and delivery process and often disclose the cause of your child’s CP.
-Medical records can be difficult to understand and, at times, hospitals have hidden the records or covered up the truth due to medical negligence.
+Medical records can be difficult to understand and, at times, hospitals have hidden the records or covered up the truth to hide their medical negligence.
 If you are wondering what caused your child’s CP, the best course of action is to talk with an experienced medical and legal team.
 They will assess whether medical malpractice may have been the cause, and will then help you access and understand the records.
 Regardless of what they find within the records, you will have peace of mind knowing the truth behind your child’s CP.
 Get help in obtaining and checking your medical records.

 What Types of Compensation Can a Lawyer Help Me Get?

 Through the help of our legal advocates, Janet, Janet & Suggs, LLC (JJS), thousands of families have received hundreds of millions of dollars in compensation for:

 - Medical expenses